hugsy/gef/README.md

 ## Community ##

-All those channels are bridged together via [MutterBridge]().
+All those channels are bridged together via [MatterBridge](https://github.com/42wim/matterbridge).
 Even if you don't see people in one specific channel (say Slack), members on other channels (say IRC) will still receive your questions/remarks so feel free to chat!
 There's always people around!

 | IRC | Gitter | Slack | Discord |
 |--|--|--|--|